Associate Professor of Fashion

 Sheila Johnson Design Center

 Steven Faerm is an Associate Professor of Fashion at Parsons School of Design (Program Director, BFA Fashion Design, 2007-2011).
-A Parsons alumnus ('94) and Designer of the Year Nominee, he began teaching in 1998 while working for designers such as Marc Jacobs and Donna Karan.
+A Parsons alumnus ('94) and Designer of the Year Nominee, he began teaching in 1998 while working for designers Marc Jacobs, Donna Karan, Kenneth Richard, and more.
 He has been recognized for his teaching by being awarded "The University Distinguished Teaching Award" and The BFA Fashion Design Program's "Teaching Excellence Award."

 Steven has created college- and pre-college programs and courses for Parsons and other international institutions, and has served as a consultant for Rhode Island School of Design, Pratt Institute, and Otis College of Art and Design.
 He has taught and lectured for such institutions as Harvard University, Massachusetts Institute of Technology (MIT), Brown University, Virginia Commonwealth University, Donghua University in Shanghai, The University of Palermo (UP) in Buenos Aires, and The Spero Villioti School in South Africa.
 Since 2012, he has co-produced an academic journal dedicated to design and design education with Parsons and UP.

 His publications include two books that are featured on international college-level required reading lists and available in seven languages: Fashion Design Course: Principles Practices, and Techniques and Creating a Successful Fashion Collection: Everything You Need to Develop a Great Line and Portfolio.
 He is currently writing a third book about design pedagogy, while publishing papers for academic journals and serving as a consultant for three publishing houses.

 Areas of scholarship and research includes the future of art and design education, pedagogy, and college student development.